filipestudt/cerebro-custom-command/README.md

 ## Examples of commands to make

-> The code examples are only for Windows, but can be changed to make the example work in any system
+> This code examples are only for Windows, but can be changed to make the example work in any system

 * Open a folder (favorite folder, project)
 ```